A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Validation and extensions

-So far, we have shown that pruning random networks can be approached from a signal propagation perspective by ensuring faithful \gls{CS}.
-Notice, another factor that constitutes \gls{CS} is the loss term.
-At a glance, it is not obvious how informative the supervised loss measured on a random network will be for \gls{CS}.
-In this section, we check the effect of supervision, by simply replacing the loss computed using ground-truth labels with different unsupervised surrogate losses as follows: replacing the target distribution using ground-truth labels with uniform distribution (Unif.), and using the averaged output prediction of the network (Pred.; softmax/raw).
-The results on MLP networks are in Table~\ref{tab:unsupervised}.
-Even though unsupervised pruning results are not as good as the supervised case, the results are still interesting, especially for the uniform case, in that there was no supervision given to compute \gls{CS}.
-We thus experiment the uniform case on other networks as well (see Supervision=\xmark\ in Table~\ref{tab:modern-networks}).
-Surprisingly, unsupervised pruning is not significantly worse than the supervised, and often yields competitive results (\eg, ResNet110).
-Notably, previous pruning algorithms premise the existance of supervision as a priori.
-Being the first demonstration of unsupervised pruning, along with the signal propagation perspective, one could find it useful to apply this unsupervised pruning strategy to scenarios where it lacks labels or is only provided with weak supervision.
+So far, we have shown that pruning random networks can be approached from a signal propagation perspective by ensuring faithful connection sensitivity.
+Another factor that constitutes connection sensitivity is the loss term.
+At a glance, it is not obvious how informative the supervised loss measured on a random network will be for connection sensitivity.
+In this section, we look into the effect of supervision, by simply replacing the loss computed using ground-truth labels with different unsupervised surrogate losses as follows: replacing the target distribution using ground-truth labels with uniform distribution (Unif.), and using the averaged output prediction of the network (Pred.; softmax/raw).
+The results for MLP networks are in Table~\ref{tab:unsupervised}.
+Even though unsupervised pruning results are not as good as the supervised case, the results are still interesting, especially for the uniform case, in that there was no supervision given.
+We thus experiment further for the uniform case on other networks, and obtain the following results: 8.25, 11.69, 11.01, 8.82 errors (\%) for VGG16, ResNet32, ResNet56, ResNet110, respectively.
+Surprisingly, the results are often competitive to that of pruning with supervision (\ie, compare to LDI results in Table~\ref{tab:modern-networks}).
+Notably, previous pruning algorithms assume the existence of supervision a priori.
+Being the first demonstration, along with the signal propagation perspective, this unsupervised pruning strategy can be useful in scenarios where there are no labels or only weak supervision is available.